'There are only so many beds': COVID-19 surge hits hospitals

 Coronavirus hospitalizations are surging again as the more contagious delta variant rages across the country, forcing medical centers to return to a crisis footing just weeks after many closed their COVID-19 wards and field hospitals and dropped other emergency measures.

-The number of people now in the hospital in the U.S. with the virus has more than tripled over the past month, from an average of roughly 12,000 to almost 43,000, according to the Centers for Disease Control and Prevention.
+The number of people now in the hospital in the U.S. with COVID-19 has almost quadrupled over the past month to nearly 45,000, turning the clock back to early March, according to the Centers for Disease Control and Prevention.

-That is still nowhere close to the nearly 124,000 in hospitals at the very peak of the winter surge in January.
+That's still nowhere close to the nearly 124,000 people who were in the hospital at the very peak of the winter surge in January.
 But health experts say this wave is perhaps more worrying because it has risen more swiftly than prior ones.
 Also, a disturbingly large share of patients this time are young adults.

 And to the frustration of public health experts and front-line medical workers, the vast majority of those now hospitalized are unvaccinated.

-Florida, Georgia and Louisiana alone account for nearly 40% of all hospitalizations in the country.
-Louisiana and Georgia have some of the lowest vaccination rates in the nation, with around 38% of their populations fully inoculated.
-Florida is closer to the national rate, at 49%.
-By way of comparison, most New England states are well over 60%.
+Florida, Georgia, Louisiana and Mississippi alone account for more than 40% of all hospitalizations in the country.

+Mississippi has one of the lowest vaccination rates in the nation, with less than 35% of its population fully inoculated, and Louisiana and Georgia aren't much better, at around 38%.
+Florida is closer to the national rate at 49%, but none of the four Southern states comes close to the New England region, where most states are well over 60%.

 The variant has sent new U.S. cases surging to 94,000 a day on average, a level not seen since mid-February.
 Deaths per day have soared 75% in the past two weeks, climbing from an average of 244 to 426.
 The overall U.S. death toll stands at more than 614,000.

-Across Florida, more than 12,000 patients were hospitalized with COVID-19 on Wednesday, and nearly 2,500 of them were in intensive care unit beds.
-The state is averaging nearly 18,000 new cases a day, up from fewer than 2,000 during the first week of July.
-In all, Florida has seen more than 39,100 coronavirus deaths.
+Across Florida, more than 12,500 patients were hospitalized with COVID-19 as of Thursday, over 2,500 of them in intensive care.
+The state is averaging nearly 18,000 newly confirmed infections per day, up from fewer than 2,000 a month ago.
+In all, Florida has recorded more than 39,100 coronavirus deaths.

 Republican Gov. Ron DeSantis has taken a hard line against mask rules and other compulsory measures, saying it is important to keep Florida’s economy moving.